Gerald Gardner: Early life

-Childhood: 1884–99
+Childhood: 1884–1899

 Gardner's family was wealthy and upper middle class, running a family firm, Joseph Gardner and Sons, which described itself as "the oldest private company in the timber trade within the British Empire."
 Specialising in the import of hardwood, the company had been founded in the mid-18th century by Edmund Gardner (b.
 1721), an entrepreneur who would subsequently become a Freeman of Liverpool.

 Gerald's father, William Robert Gardner (1844–1935) had been the youngest son of Joseph Gardner (b.
 1791), after whom the firm had been renamed, and who with his wife Maria had had five sons and three daughters.
 In 1867, William had been sent to New York City to further the interests of the family firm.
 Here, he had met an American, Louise Burguelew Ennis, the daughter of a wholesale stationer; entering a relationship, they were married in Manhattan on 25 November 1868.

 After a visit to England, the couple returned to the US, where they settled in Mott Haven, Morrisania in New York State.
 It was here that their first child, Harold Ennis Gardner, was born in 1870.
 At some point in the next two years they moved back to England, by 1873 settling into The Glen, a large Victorian house in Blundellsands in Lancashire, north-west England, which was developing into a wealthy suburb of Liverpool.
 It was here that their second child, Robert "Bob" Marshall Gardner, was born in 1874.

 In 1876 the family moved into one of the neighbouring houses, Ingle Lodge, and it was here that the couple's third son, Gerald Brosseau Gardner, was born on Friday 13 June 1884.
 A fourth child, Francis Douglas Gardner, was then born in 1886.
 Gerald would rarely see Harold, who went on to study law at the University of Oxford, but saw more of Bob, who drew pictures for him, and Douglas, with whom he shared his nursery.

 The Gardners employed an Irish nursemaid named Josephine "Com" McCombie, who was entrusted with taking care of the young Gerald; she would subsequently become the dominant figure of his childhood, spending far more time with him than his parents.
 Gardner suffered with asthma from a young age, having particular difficulty in the cold Lancashire winters.
 His nursemaid offered to take him to warmer climates abroad at his father's expense in the hope that this condition would not be so badly affected.

 Subsequently, in summer 1888, Gerald and Com travelled via London to Nice in the south of France.
 After several more years spent in the Mediterranean, in 1891 they went to the Canary Islands, and it was here that Gardner first developed his lifelong interest in weaponry.
 From there, they then went on to Accra in the Gold Coast (modern Ghana).
-Accra was followed by a visit to Funchal on the Portuguese colony of Madeira; they would spend most of the next nine years on the island, only returning to England for three or four months in the summer.
+Accra was followed by a visit to Funchal on the Portuguese island of Madeira; they would spend most of the next nine years on the island, only returning to England for three or four months in the summer.